shirsbrunner/shirsbrunner.github.io/src/articles/20251025_robazoid/article.md

 Then around spring / summer 2014 the first instance of robazoid made in unity while looking for jobs.
 What's available on the net is [the promo-video for the appstore](https://www.youtube.com/watch?v=PA_EibAH0K8) in hindsight, the start is a bit tricky to watch - but it shows the controls.
 The game was designed to be very hard, after I read an article on hooking people with random gratification explaining the success of "flappy bird".

-###

-- goal: replace old robazoid game that was removed by google, sure to not use unity anymore (was changing faster than I could build a simple game) - but the game is still running on my phone, even though it can't be installed anymore.
-Hence no gatekeepers, the new game should run anywhere and be installable without the apples and googles of this world.
+Well, robazoid was removed from the appstore by google (because I could not update it anymore - unity was developing faster than I could develop the game, also versioning in unity was a pain).
+The same moment, google removed my developer account (I had no app anymore) – something that I don't really understand but can't make nothing against.
+The game is still running on my phone, but who knows for how long...
+As the kid likes playing robazoid, I was thinking about rebuilding robazoid.
+After the experience with google I wanted no gatekeepers, the new game should run anywhere and be installable without the apples and googles of this world.
+I also didn't want to use unity anymore due to versioning pains.

-## Pixel stuff
-- Clear to me, to do some pixel things
+## The lure of the pixels
+Ideally the thing would run on a retropie or batocera home setup, playable on the TV with any controller around.
+Looking for available platforms, I encountered some very nice, small environments that catered to the pixel nostalgia.
+Why not make something that could have run on a gameboy?
+It became clear that I want to make a retro game with pixel art.
+### Pyxel
 - tried to mess with pyxel, was looking ag pico-8 (this would be best, honestly, running this on a tv in the living-room)
 - starting with drawing sprites and setting up a simple movement and text display in pyxel. drawing pixel people is something kids love to do and it looks like a small wonder to them seeing the figure move.
 - drawing sprites is easy for the kid - the bunny
 - but it turns out (when I tried to run it on the batocera) run options are limited to non raspberry pi setups

+### Godot
 - decided to switch to something else, looking around
 - tried godot - while this does not work with batocera either, it is way less limited in run options.
 - luckily as always, there's the internet with tons of guidance, as godot is not easy. there are a lot of seemingly hidden things.
 The good: just use git on the folder, it seems to work like a charm - something I never managed to do in unity (and the main reason I lost the source for the game)